Chris Eubank Jr. and Billy Joe Saunders have reignited their war of words as a possible December clash opens up for the British pair.

 “I want to give the fans proper fights.
-But if they (Team Canelo) are trying to take money away and giving me less time, then it won’t happen.
+But if they (Team Canelo) are trying to take money away and give me less time, then it won’t happen.

 “I want to win.
 It’s as simple as that.
-If they said we’ll do Canelo again next May and gave me the date, then it could happen then.
+If they said we’d do Canelo again next May and gave me the date, it could happen.

 “But now, I’m looking at getting a run out in October.
 Then it will be a massive fight in December,” he concluded.

 With Smith already putting himself forward to begin talks with Canelo for the fall, Saunders would likely turn to Eubank in the current climate.

 An all-British affair and a rematch of their close 2014 battle would certainly be a fan-favorite for later this year.